American Journalist / Muckraker Bibliography Home Page

 Journalist / Muckraker Bibliography

-Although, Ida Tarbell did not care for the title of "muckraker" that is how most American's know her.
-These three were peers, fellow employees of McClure’s Magazine, and joint owners in The American.
+Although, Ida Tarbell did not care for the title of "muckraker" that is how most American's know her and her two associates.
+These three were peers, fellow employees of McClure’s Magazine, and finally, joint owners in The American magazine.
 They have all written autobiographies as well as numerous books and articles—many of which are reviewed on this site.

 |